New Life+: Young Again in Another World

 [New Life+] Young Again in Another World (二度目の人生を異世界で, Nidome no Jinsei o Isekai de) is a Japanese light novel series written by MINE and illustrated by Kabocha.
-The series is licensed in English by J-Novel Club.
+The series was licensed in English by J-Novel Club.
 A manga adaptation by Satoru Abou was serialized from 2016 to 2021, and an anime television series adaptation by Seven Arcs Pictures was scheduled to premiere in October 2018, before it was cancelled on June 6, 2018.
 Following the announcement of the anime adaptation, the series and its author began to face criticism for controversial material in the novels and in Twitter posts that MINE had made between 2012 and 2015.

 Media

 Light novels

 MINE originally serialized the story as a web novel on the user-generated content site Shōsetsuka ni Narō starting on January 3, 2014.
 Following the controversy that broke out after the announcement of the anime adaptation, MINE announced plans on June 5, 2018, to discontinue serialization of the web novel.
 Hobby Japan acquired the series for print publication, and published the first light novel, with illustrations by Kabocha, under their HJ Novels imprint in November 2014.
 English publisher J-Novel Club announced their license to the series on January 13, 2018.
 On June 6, 2018, it was reported that Hobby Japan had cancelled shipments of the light novel series.
 On June 15, 2018, J-Novel Club announced that they would cease publishing the series on July 1, 2018.